3ncy/ARRS-s6/Users/kostochkin_g_b.md

 > Combining all the tags to `KRZG62LLNFXF6QK7KAQCAIBA` --base32--> `Troikin_A_P    `<br>
 > Adding 1986 from [mathtask99.py](#mathtask99py) instead of the 4 spaces gives `Troikin_A_P1986`
+>
+> Adding the last 4 chars from each chatlog, converting the numbers to ascii<br>
+> D111118F101JG114115H --> DovFeJGrsH

 ### chatlog_{date}_115H.txt
 ```